Bonsai: Compiling Queries to Pruned Tree Traversals: Scalar Symbolic Interval Analysis

 Logically, if the condition $a$ \textit{must be true} ($\lfloor a \rfloor = \lceil a \rceil = true$), then the upper bound of \texttt{ite} is just the upper bound of $x$, $\lceil x \rceil$.
 If $a$ must be false ($\lfloor a \rfloor = \lceil a \rceil = false$), then the upper bound is just $\lceil y \rceil$.
 Otherwise, $a$ is unbounded, and the upper bound is just the maximum of the two possible upper bounds.
 The same reasoning is applied to produce the expression for the lower bound:

 \paragraph{Non-monotonic Functions} There are many interesting non-monotonic functions as well, which require slightly more complex reasoning to bound their values.
 Piecewise-monotonic (monotonic on certain intervals) functions can be bounded relatively easily.
-For example, consider the \texttt{trunc} function from the SQL standard~\cite{date1989sql}, which accepts a floating point value and an integer number representing the number of digits past 0 to round to.
-If the rounding integer is uniform (constant), this function is monotonic in the floating point argument, but if not (e.g., the rounding integer is a varying piece of indexed data), then we require more control-flow to be generated:
+For example, consider the \texttt{trunc} function from the SQL standard~\cite{date1989sql}, which accepts a floating-point value and an integer number representing the number of digits past 0 to round to.
+If the rounding integer is uniform (constant), this function is monotonic in the floating-point argument, but if not (e.g., the rounding integer is a varying piece of indexed data), then we require more control-flow to be generated:

 If $x$ can be positive, the upper bound of $\texttt{trunc}(x, y)$ is the upper bound of $x$ with the most precision (with $\lceil y \rceil$ decimals), but if $x$ is strictly negative, then the upper bound is the upper bound of $x$ with the \textit{least} precision (with $\lfloor y \rfloor$ decimals).
 Similar reasoning can be applied to the lower bound of \texttt{trunc}, as well as other functions like \texttt{pow} and \texttt{round}.